Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 >
 > - **Incremental Processing Step 1** is to define the logical partitions.
 In the line item data we have identified the orderdate as the logical partition.
 > - New data files from the Online Orders data source are placed into cloud storage.
-> - Truncate/Reload pattern is used here to load the line_item_stg table.
+> - A Truncate/Reload pattern is used here to load the LINE_ITEM_STG table.
-> - First we truncate the prior data, and then load the new into the line_item_stg table.
+> - First we truncate the prior data, and then load the new data into the LINE_ITEM_STG table.

 ### Step 1 - Explain code snippets